Keyword search:

 5.)
 Store mincemeat in the refrigerator for up to 3 months, or in the freezer for 6 months.

-10.)
+8.)
 Process for 10 minutes in a Boiling Water Bath then turn off heat, and let sit for 5 more minutes.
-Remove the jar from the kettle and let it sit in a draft-free place overnight.
+Remove the jars from the kettle using jar-lifter tongs and place on a towel, in a draft-free place, on your kitchen counter.
+Let them sit 24 hours before testing for seals and storing for up to one year in a cool, dark place.

 Article & photos: Making Pear Mincemeat and Pear Mincemeat Turnover idea